bradfrost/atomic-design/chapter-1.md

 ## Style guide benefits

-<span class="editor">Web designers are now tasked with creating interfaces that look and function beautifully across a myriad of screen sizes, devices, browsers, and environments.
-That’s a tall order in and of itself.</span> But once you factor in other team members, clients, stakeholders, and organizational quirks, things start looking downright _intimidating_.
+<span class="editor">Getting UIs to work across a myriad of screen sizes, devices, browsers, and environments is a tall order in and of itself.</span> But once you factor in other team members, clients, stakeholders, and organizational quirks, things start looking downright _intimidating_.

 <div class="editor">
 {% capture m %}